 - In addition to the cost, look at the “drug coverage information” section near the bottom of the screen.
-This is the section that details whether the plan will restrict access to the medications you need.
+This is the section that details whether all your drugs are on the plan formulary and whether the plan will restrict access to the medications you need.
 The restrictions could include quantity limits on the number of pills per month, prior authorization from your provider, or step therapy (which requires you take another medication for up to 90 days before the insurance company considers paying for your usual medication).
 Restrictions aren’t necessarily a deal breaker, but you need to make sure you’re comfortable with them if they apply.

 - Using these shopping tips, narrow your choices down to two or three plans.
 Print out or write down the details of the plans and think about it for a few days.
 Make a list of any questions you have, and then try taking our Medicare Questionnaire assessment, which can connect you to free professional advice about Medicare from a licensed benefits advisor.
 Or call your local SHIP (State Health Insurance Assistance Program) to access federally-funded Medicare counseling.

-Remember, you have until Dec.
-7th to make changes, but fall is a busy time–so start shopping soon!
+Remember, most beneficiaries have until Dec.
+7th to make changes, unless you were affected by Hurricanes Harvey, Irma, and Maria then you qualify for a Special Enrollment Period (SEP) through the end of the calendar year.
+Fall is a busy time–so start shopping soon!
 And check back on this blog for the next couple months for more Open Enrollment guides and tips, or subscribe to our mailing list and we’ll send the tips right to your inbox.